John Waters: Awards and nominations

 In 1999, Waters was honored with the Filmmaker on the Edge Award at the Provincetown International Film Festival.
 In September 2015, the British Film Institute ran a programme to celebrate 50 years of Waters films which included all of his early films, some previously unscreened in the UK.

 In 2014, Waters was nominated for a Grammy for the spoken word version of his book, Carsick.
 His follow-up record, Make Trouble, was produced by Grammy-winning producer, Ian Brennan, and released on Jack White's Third Man Records in the fall of 2017.
+Waters received his second Grammy-nomination in 2020 for Mr. Know-It-All: The Tarnished Wisdom of a Filth Elder.

+In 2015, he received the Ted M. Larson Award at the Fargo Film Festival for his contribution to filmmaking.

 In 2016, Waters received an honorary degree from the Maryland Institute College of Art in Baltimore during the college's undergraduate commencement ceremony.
+He received an honorary doctorate from the University of Baltimore in 2023.

+In 2017, Waters received Timeless Star honors from the Gay and Lesbian Entertainment Critics Association (now GALECA: The Society of LGBTQ Entertainment Critics).
+The group's career achievement award goes to an entertainment figure "whose exemplary career is marked by character, wisdom and wit."

 In 2018, Waters was named an Officier of the Ordre des Arts et des Lettres, a cultural award from the French government.

+In 2023, Waters received a star on the Hollywood Walk of Fame.
+His friends and collaborators Mink Stole, Greg Gorman, and Ricki Lake spoke at the induction.
+Waters brought a photo of his parents to the unveiling, dedicating the honor to them.
+Waters' star was placed in front of Larry Edmunds Bookshop on Hollywood Boulevard, a store Waters frequents.